 You now have created a Facebook app!
 You are done with step 1.
 Now, on to step 2.

 Step 2: Configure Zap Calendar

 In this step, we will configure Zap Calendar to support comment streams.
-First, make sure your calendar view in Zap Calendar is set to "Non Ajax" mode (this is a requirement).
-The next step is to get the comment code from Facebook.
+The first step is to get the comment code from Facebook.
+This code will be added to the event page.
 Fortunately, Facebook has made it easy for us.
 Visit the social apps Facebook page here: